lzwjava/blog-source/_posts/en/2020-01-18-secrets-en.md

 translated: true
 ---

-*This blog post was translated by Mistral*

----

 I'd like to share some thoughts on the secrets of life.
 It wasn't until after leaving school and working in society for a few years that I came to realize the secret of learning.
 I discovered it was actually a secret of life itself.
 Let me tell you about my journey of discovery.